What happened?

 -

-Clear and transparent processes of investigation need to be available to all staff so they know what to expect if they were required to go through an investigation themselves.
+Clear and transparent processes of investigation need to be available to all staff so they know what to expect if they were required to go through an investigation.

 -